 1. Animal Welfare

-Perhaps the worst violation imparted by ag gag laws involve the animal suffering that results.
+Perhaps the worst violation imparted by ag-gag laws involves the animal suffering that results.
 If factory farmers know that they have license to treat animals however they wish with no fear of reprisals, they have no incentive to stop the rampant abuse that takes place in their operations.

 Factory farm workers don’t just neglect the animals in their care, but also actively hurt them.
 There’s no reason to kick an innocent pig in the face or to throw a calf across a room.
 Yet it happens.